pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_3_workspaces.md

 ### Standard workspace

-As you have already seen in chapter 2 of this guide, it is straight forward and easy to define a simple workspace: please refer to section #2.2 for a step by step guide.
+As you have already seen in chapter 2 of this guide, it is straight forward and easy to define a simple workspace: please refer to this [section](/en/docs/cells/v1/creating-workspaces) for a step by step guide.

 You then have a direct access to the root of the underlying datasource and can start using it.